 Marius Soler

-In August 2017, I noticed a lump on my right chest and I did not think it important.
+In August 2017, I noticed a lump on my right chest, and I did not think it was important.
 I thought it would go away with time, but it got bigger and so I started searching the Internet.
 I soon learned that a man could get breast cancer, but it was unlikely, and the average age was over 63.
-In fact, the most normal diagnosis was lumps of fat.
+The most common diagnosis was lumps of fat.

-With all this complicated treatment, and various emotions, my life changed, and I now wanted to raise community awareness for more effective prevention, early detection, and wanted to connect with other patients to support them to receive adequate and effective treatments.
+With all this complicated treatment, and various emotions, my life changed, and I now want to raise community awareness for more effective prevention, early detection, and I want to connect with other patients to support them in receiving adequate and effective treatments.
 This is why I founded the first Male Breast Cancer Association in Spain, INVI, whose mission is to make the invisible visible.

 Share this story: